-The King Street Capital, Ltd. Special Investments ("KS Side Pockets") are a portfolio of illiquid investments under King Street's deliberate side pocket strategy that extend beyond the liquidity horizon of their flagship hedge fund.
+The King Street Capital, Ltd. Special Investments ("KS Side Pockets") are a portfolio of illiquid investments under King Street's deliberate side pocket strategy that extends beyond the liquidity horizon of their flagship hedge fund.
 This portfolio was acquired in the secondary market in November 2020 at roughly a 30% discount to the then underlying Manager Value with exposures to primarily European real estate and private equity investments.
-Before the purchase, AIQ already had exposure to KS Side Pockets indirectly through the Warana Funds and have had an overall positive experience.
-Since November 2020, the Trust has received a total of US\$3.2m in distributions from this investment, approximately 107% of the purchase cost.
-During 2023, AIQ received US\$955k from a number of European real estate and private equity investments.
+Before the purchase, AIQ already had exposure to KS Side Pockets indirectly through the Warana Funds and had an overall positive experience.
+Since November 2020, the Trust has received a total of US\$3.2m in distributions from this investment, approximately 110% of the purchase cost.
+During 2024, AIQ received US\$185k, primarily from sales of European real estate assets as well as certain tax claims and special situations.